 - Review the design at a system level.

 - Drawings and specifications

-- o Analysis results
+- Analysis results

 - o Test results

 - Integrity of design

-- Demonstrate that the design can meet all system level functional requirements.
+- Demonstrate that the design can meet all system-level functional requirements.

 - Specify approach to workmanship as it relates to mission success.

 - Discuss planned component testing, functional testing, or static testing.

 - Status and plans of remaining manufacturing and assembly.

 - Describe integration plan.

 - Discuss the precision of instrumentation and repeatability of measurement.

-- Provide a safety and failure analysis.